Compare two cars

 Safety

 Unfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-That aside, let's consider some other aspects which affect safety.
+Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the executive car segment, which is generally a fortune safety-wise, still it doesn't help us solve our dilemma, does it?
-On the other hand, when it comes to weight, a factor that most people underestimate, Audi A8 offers a marginal difference of 2% more metal.
+On the other hand, taking kerb weight as an important factor into account, Audi A8 offers a marginal difference of 2% more metal.

 Reliability

-Reliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of BMW, as well as Audi, with the same average rating of 4.2 out of 5.
-Some independent research have also placed 7 Series as average reliability-wise, and A8 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as 7 Series rank it on average as 3.0 out of 5, exactly the same as the other one.
+Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of BMW with an average rating of 4.1, and models under the Audi badge with 4.2 out of 5.
+Independent research findings rank 7 Series as average reliability-wise, and A8 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as 7 Series rank it on average as 3.0 out of 5, exactly the same as the other one.

 Performance & Fuel economy